outdreamer/build-a-cure-1/docs/system_analysis.md

 System analysis should be able to answer questions like:
 - what is a way to reduce computation time in a ml model?

 With answers like:
 - compressing features along mathematical symmetries of object behavior

 Or questions like:
 - how do you find the likely relevant causes of a process in a system?
 With answers like:
 	- scan the relevant properties & rules of interacting objects, where relevance has various definitions (distance, adjacency, similarity)

+- give an example of mapping an invention & insight on the abstract network

+- useful implementations of conceptual physics ( discovering functions between nodes, matching problem/solution types, identifying & leveraging conceptual behavior
+        - use truth to apply pressure
+        - express faith to motivate
+)

 # Functions